hardspoon/CursorLens/README.md

 3. Connect your forked repository to Railway
 4. Set the required environment variables:
    - `NGROK_TOKEN`: Your Ngrok authentication token (get it from https://dashboard.ngrok.com)
-   - `REGION`: Desired Ngrok region (default: jp)

 ## Environment Variables

 - `PORT`: The port to expose (default: 3000)
 - `NGROK_TOKEN`: Your Ngrok authentication token (required)
-- `REGION`: Ngrok region for the tunnel (optional, default: jp)

 ## Usage

 Once deployed, the service will:
-1. Start a netcat listener on port 3000
+1. Start ngrok with your auth token
-2. Create an Ngrok tunnel to port 3000
+2. Wait for the tunnel to be established
 3. Display the connection details in the logs
+4. Start a persistent netcat listener on port 3000

 ## Exposed Ports